dequelabs/cauldron/docs/readme.md

-├── Demo/               # Deprecated documentation, do not use ├── pages/              # MDX components mapping to specific pages in documentation │   └── components/     # MDX component level documentation ├── patterns/           # Deprecated documentation, do not use ├── utils/              # Shared utilites for documentation ├── mdx-components.tsx  # Used to allow for rendering of html tags for custom components (see https://mdxjs.com/table-of-components/)
+├── Demo/               # Deprecated documentation, do not use ├── pages/              # MDX components mapping to specific pages in documentation │   └── components/     # MDX component level documentation ├── utils/              # Shared utilites for documentation ├── mdx-components.tsx  # Used to allow for rendering of html tags for custom components (see https://mdxjs.com/table-of-components/)
 └── remark-plugins.tsx  # Remark plugins to transform markdown ast - mainly used to support things like TOCs and front matter